 If $\Gamma$ contains no cycles, then $\Gamma$ is a tree.
 If $\Gamma$ is a segment, then $B_n(\Gamma)$ is trivial.
 If $\Gamma$ is homeomorphic to a $k$--pronged radial tree $R_k$, then Proposition \ref{prop:radial_trees} tells us $B_n(\Gamma) \cong F_M$ for some $M \geq 10$.
 Otherwise, $\Gamma$ contains at least two vertices of valence $\geq 3$.
 Thus, $\Gamma$ can be expressed as $\Gamma = \Phi \cup \Omega$, where $\Phi$ is a segment, $\Omega$ is not a segment, and $\Phi \cap \Omega$ is a vertex of valence $\geq 2$.
 Thus, we may apply Lemma \ref{lem:gbg_free_product_1} to conclude that $B_n(\Gamma) \cong H \ast \mathbb{Z}$ for some non-trivial subgroup $H$, hence $B_n(\Gamma)$ is not isomorphic to $A_\Pi$. \end{proof}

-\section{Open questions}
+\section{Open Questions}

-Theorem \ref{thm:hyperbolicity_and_free_products} depends on the assumption that $\Gamma$ is not homeomorphic to a generalised theta graph $\Theta_m$.
+Theorem \ref{thm:hyperbolicity_and_free_products} depends on the assumption that $\Gamma$ is not homeomorphic to a generalized theta graph $\Theta_m$.
 Furthermore, Proposition \ref{prop:theta_graph} tells us that $B_4(\Gamma_\theta)$ is an HNN extension of $\mathbb{Z} \ast \mathbb{Z}^2$, but it is not clear whether it is a non-trivial free product; knowing this would benefit Theorem \ref{thm:toral_rel_hyp_and_free_prods}.
-Computing braid groups of generalised theta graphs would therefore be very helpful to improve these two theorems.
+Computing braid groups of generalized theta graphs would therefore be very helpful to improve these two theorems.

 \begin{question} What is $B_n(\Theta_m)$ for $n \geq 3$ and $m \geq 2$?
 Are they non-trivial free products? \end{question}